angelhof/angelhof.github.io/teaching/spring-2026-cs134/assignment4.md

     Hint: Be careful about implementing at-most-once semantics for RPC.
 When a server sends shards to another, the server needs to send the clients' state as well.
 Think about how the receiver of the shards should update its own clients' state.
-Is it OK for the receiver to replace its clients' state with the received one?
+Is it ok for the receiver to replace its clients' state with the received one?
 </p>
 <p>